2023 Phoenix Mercury season

-The 2023 WNBA season will be the 26th season for the Phoenix Mercury of the Women's National Basketball Association, and the second season under Head Coach Vanessa Nygaard.
+The 2023 Phoenix Mercury season was the 26th season for the Phoenix Mercury of the Women's National Basketball Association, and the second season under head coach Vanessa Nygaard.

 In October 2022, Skylar Diggins-Smith announced on Instagram that she was pregnant with her second child.

 On December 8, 2022, Brittney Griner was successfully returned to the United States of America after the Brittney Griner–Viktor Bout prisoner exchange went through without issues.
 By extension, Griner returned to action with the Mercury and the WNBA after missing the entire 2022 WNBA season due to her being arrested and imprisoned in Russia (a place she had previously played in for years during the WNBA's offseasons by playing with the UMMC Ekaterinburg without prior issue) for medical cannabis, which is considered an illegal substance there.
 The Mercury later re-signed Griner to a new deal on February 17, 2023.

 On December 20, 2022, Mercury team owner Robert Sarver agreed to a deal made by a new ownership group led by United Wholesale Mortgage's CEO Mat Ishbia and his older brother Justin Ishbia where Sarver would sell his majority shares of both the Mercury and Phoenix Suns to them under a joint deal worth a record-high $4 billion.
 This transition into new ownership was made during the month of September 2022 after an independent investigation led by the National Basketball Association revealed some ugly, disgusting behaviors he had throughout his ownership periods with both the Suns and Mercury, though primarily with the Suns.
 The NBA approved of the sale to the Ishbia brothers on February 6, 2023, with Sarver's transition out of ownership of both franchises being made official on February 7, 2023.
-Despite his removal from ownership, Sarver still had to serve his suspension for the 2023 WNBA season until at least September 13, 2023; he has since disputed that suspension claim because of his lack of team ownership.
+Despite his removal from ownership, Sarver still had to serve his suspension for the 2023 WNBA season until September 13, 2023; he had since disputed that suspension claim during that season because of his lack of team ownership.